confluentinc/ksql/quickstart/quickstart.rst

    ksql>

 3. KSQL provides a structured query language to query Kafka data, so you need some data to query.
-For this quickstart, you will produce mock data to the Kafka cluster.
+For this quickstart, you will produce mock streams to the Kafka cluster.

 * If you are using our Docker Compose files, a Docker container is already running with a data generator that is continuously producing Kafka messages to the Kafka cluster.
 No further action is required
 * If you are not using our Docker environment, then follow these `instructions <quickstart-non-docker.rst#produce-topic-data>`__ to generate data to the Kafka cluster